mahendra1608-pj/Diabetic-Rethinopathy-Detection/README.md

-Diabetic Retinopathy Detection and Classification using ResNet-50
+# Diabetic Retinopathy Detection and Classification using ResNet-50

 This project presents an automated deep learning–based system for early detection and multi-class classification of Diabetic Retinopathy (DR) from retinal fundus images.
 DR is a major microvascular complication of diabetes and a leading cause of preventable blindness worldwide.
-Early-stage detection is critical, but manual diagnosis is time-consuming, subjective, and requires expert ophthalmologists — making large-scale screening difficult in rural and resource-limited settings.

-This model uses ResNet-50, a powerful convolutional neural network, along with transfer learning and multiple preprocessing techniques, to classify retinal images into the five DR severity stages:

-No DR

-Mild DR

-Moderate DR

-Severe DR

-Proliferative DR

-Features

-Automated DR detection and multi-class classification

-Powered by ResNet-50 with transfer learning

-Preprocessing includes resizing, normalization, and augmentation

-Handles dataset imbalance using augmentation

-Evaluation metrics include Accuracy, AUC, Precision, Recall, F1-score, and Cohen’s Kappa

-Model interpretability using Grad-CAM heatmaps

-Trained on APTOS 2019 Blindness Detection dataset

-Suitable for large-scale screening

-Provides transparent predictions appropriate for clinical assistance

-Dataset

-The project uses the APTOS 2019 Blindness Detection dataset from Kaggle, which contains over 3,500 high-resolution retinal fundus images annotated by medical experts with DR severity labels (0–4).

-Model Architecture

-Base network: ResNet-50 pretrained on ImageNet

-Fine-tuned top layers for DR classification

-Optimized using:

-Learning rate scheduling

-Batch normalization

-Early stopping

-Adam optimizer

-Preprocessing and Data Augmentation

-Image resizing (224×224)

-Normalization

-Random rotation

-Horizontal flip

-Zoom range

-Brightness adjustments

-These techniques help reduce overfitting and improve generalization, especially for imbalanced medical datasets.

-Evaluation Metrics

-Accuracy

-AUC Score

-Confusion Matrix

-Precision and Recall

-F1-Score

-Cohen’s Kappa

-Grad-CAM visual explanations

-These metrics ensure quantitative reliability and clinical usefulness.

-Results

-The model achieves high classification accuracy across all severity levels.
-Grad-CAM visualizations highlight important retinal regions influencing predictions, improving model interpretability and trust for healthcare professionals.

-Future Enhancements

-Testing additional models such as VGG16, InceptionV3, and EfficientNet

-Hyperparameter tuning using Grid Search Cross-Validation (GSCV)

-Deployment as a web or mobile-based screening tool

-Integration with tele-ophthalmology platforms for remote diagnosis

-Tech Stack

-Python

-TensorFlow / Keras

-OpenCV

-NumPy

-Matplotlib
+Early-stage detection is critical, but manual diagnosis is time-consuming, subjective, and requires expert ophthalmologists, making large-scale screening difficult in rural and resource-limited settings.

+This model uses the ResNet-50 convolutional neural network with transfer learning and advanced preprocessing methods to classify retinal fundus images into five DR severity stages:

+- No DR
+- Mild DR
+- Moderate DR
+- Severe DR
+- Proliferative DR

+---

+## Features

+- Automated detection and classification of Diabetic Retinopathy
+- ResNet-50-based transfer learning model
+- Preprocessing steps include resizing, normalization, and data augmentation
+- Handles dataset imbalance using augmentation techniques
+- Evaluation metrics include Accuracy, AUC, Precision, Recall, F1-score, and Cohen’s Kappa
+- Improved model interpretability using Grad-CAM visualizations
+- Trained on the APTOS 2019 Blindness Detection dataset
+- Suitable for large-scale, real-world screening applications

+---

+## Dataset

+The model is trained on the APTOS 2019 Blindness Detection Dataset (Kaggle), which contains more than 3,500 high-resolution retinal fundus images annotated by medical experts with DR severity levels (0–4).
+Each label corresponds to a specific severity stage of Diabetic Retinopathy.

+---

+## Model Architecture

+- Base model: ResNet-50 pretrained on ImageNet
+- Customized classification layers added for DR severity prediction
+- Optimization techniques used:
+  - Learning rate scheduling
+  - Batch normalization
+  - Early stopping
+  - Adam optimizer

+---

+## Preprocessing and Data Augmentation

+The following preprocessing techniques are applied to enhance model performance and reduce overfitting:

+- Image resizing to 224×224
+- Pixel normalization
+- Random rotation
+- Horizontal flipping
+- Zoom transformations
+- Brightness adjustments

+These techniques help the model generalize well across diverse fundus images.

+---

+## Evaluation Metrics

+The model performance is assessed using the following metrics:

+- Accuracy
+- AUC (Area Under the ROC Curve)
+- Precision
+- Recall
+- F1-Score
+- Cohen’s Kappa
+- Confusion Matrix
+- Grad-CAM visual explanations

+---

+## Results

+The trained ResNet-50 model demonstrates strong predictive performance across all five DR severity categories.
+Grad-CAM heatmaps provide interpretability by highlighting the retinal regions most influential in the model’s decision-making process.

+---

+## Future Enhancements

+- Testing additional models such as VGG16, InceptionV3, and EfficientNet
+- Hyperparameter tuning using Grid Search Cross-Validation (GSCV)
+- Deployment as a cloud-based or mobile application for real-time screening
+- Integration with tele-ophthalmology systems

+---

+## Tech Stack

+- Python
+- TensorFlow / Keras
+- NumPy
+- OpenCV
+- Matplotlib
+- Seaborn
+- Pillow